State Border Splits Neighbors Into Medicaid Haves And Have-Nots

 Powers, a minister in the St. Louis County suburb of Hazelwood, used to get health insurance through her husband's job selling lumber and hardware.
 After he was disabled in 2009, their coverage continued on and off for a while, and her husband eventually received Medicare, the federal insurance program for people who are 65 and older or who have disabilities.
 But Powers had no insurance starting in 2012 as the couple struggled on, at most, $1,500 a month.

 Medicaid wasn't an option for her.
 Missouri could have opened the program to more adults as early as 2010, in preparation for the health care law's expanded coverage taking effect in 2014.
-Without the ACA's expansion, adults who aren't 65-or-older or disabled don't qualify, no matter how low their income.
+Without the ACA's expansion, adults who aren't 65 or older or disabled don't qualify, no matter how low their income.
 Missouri's program generally covers only pregnant women and children from low-income families, and people who are poor and elderly, blind or disabled.

 Powers and her husband earned too little for her to qualify for subsidies on the federal ACA marketplace, so she couldn't afford to buy her own plan.
 And without insurance, Powers never saw doctors for routine health visits or screenings.
 She stopped taking her prescribed medications for high blood pressure and anxiety — until she could no longer do without the anti-anxiety medicine, Lexapro.